yin876705249/Endplate3D-QCT/README.md

 The evaluation pipeline for processing the dataset is available under the following code name:

 - **Evaluation Code:** `end_plate_postproc`

-Refer to the repository or contact the authors for access to the evaluation scripts and guidelines.

 ## Citation